mbakhoff/class-generator/readme.md

 The student uses a fixed class template to generate different random classes until something passes the automatic tests.
 You will have to fix the application so it will correctly load the class template from the classpath.

 The application uses the standard maven directory layout.
-The code is in src/main/java and resources are in src/main/resources.
+The code is in *src/main/java* and resources are in *src/main/resources*.
 When the application is packaged by maven, the resources are automatically included in the resulting jar file.

-1. clone this github project and open in in the ide.
+1. clone this github repository and open it in the ide.
 2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath.
 3. open the command line and navigate to the project.
 4. run *mvn clean package* (this will compile the code and generate a jar in *target* directory).